Last updated

 Example: 3 days prior to arrival depending on the payment policy of the reservation.

-In this request, we have include the optional fields: products details, remarks and receipt generation:
+In this request, we have included the optional fields: products bed_configuration, remarks and receipt generation:

 {